MusicPlayerDaemon/website/README.md

 This is the repository that is used to manage the
 [MPD website](http://www.musicpd.org/).  [nanoc](http://nanoc.ws/) is
-uesd to generate HTML from Markdown.
+used to generate HTML from Markdown.

 To get started, a few Ruby gems need to be installed: